binilpokhrel/stonk-cli/README.md

   $ stonk-cli news:get

 OPTIONS
-  -D, --days                 used with --range to measure days -M, --months               used with --range to measure months -R, --reverse              reverses --range to end (instead of starting) on the specified date of interest -Y, --years                used with --range to measure years -d, --day=day              day of date of interest

-  -f, --full-date=full-date  full date of interest in yyyy-m-d format. for less granularity, use --year, --month, and/or
-                             --day

   -h, --help                 show CLI help

-  -l, --limit=limit          number of rows to return

-  -m, --month=month          month of date of interest

-  -p, --publisher=publisher  name of publisher(s) to search for
+  -l, --limit=limit          number of rows to return -p, --publisher=publisher  name of publisher(s) to search for -s, --symbol=symbol        name/ticker/symbol of stock(s)

-  -r, --range=range          period of time starting from specified date of interest. default unit is month.

-  -s, --symbol=symbol        name/ticker/symbol of stock(s)

-  -y, --year=year            year of date of interest
 ```

 _See code: [src/commands/news/get.ts](https://github.com/binilpokhrel/stonk-cli/blob/v0.0.0/src/commands/news/get.ts)_